Eddie Sachs: Death at Indianapolis

 The crash was well documented on film and shown worldwide.
 For the first time in its history, the Indianapolis 500 was stopped because of an accident.
 Partially in response to media pressure, for subsequent races USAC required that cars carry less fuel and make a mandatory minimum of two pit stops.
 The new pit-stop rule negated any mileage advantage gasoline-powered cars would have had, so gasoline has not been used since.
-Every race from 1965 forward has been run using methanol or ethanol-based fuels.
+Every Indianapolis 500 race since 1965 has been run using methanol or ethanol-based fuels.